sabry-awad97/learning_rust/Programming_Rust/chapter_5.md

 assert!(compare_references(&x, &x)); // okay
 ```

-In this example, the comparisons between `x` and `y`, and between `x` and `x`, are allowed, because both references have the same lifetime.
+In this example, the comparisons between `x` and `y`, and between `x` and `x`, are allowed, because both references have the same lifetime (the scope in which the reference is valid).
 However, the following code is not allowed:

 ```rust
 fn compare_references(x: &i32, y: &i32) -> bool {